CryptBot virus removal guide

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 There are many trojan-type programs that are designed to steal credentials and other sensitive information.
 Some examples are CStealer, Mispadu and Tinynuke.
-Typically, cyber criminals misuse stolen details to generate revenue in as much ways as possible.
-As a rule, victims experience financial loss, serious privacy issues, get their identities stolen, and so on.
-In one way or another, most of the times malware of this kind can be used to cause many and serious problems.
-Therefore, it there is a reason to believe that a system is infected with CryptBot, Vidar or any other malware, then it should be removed immediately.
+Typically, cyber criminals misuse stolen details to generate revenue in as many ways as possible.
+Generally, victims experience financial loss, serious privacy issues, have their identities stolen, and so on.
+Malware of this kind can be used to cause many serious problems.
+Therefore, if there is reason to believe that your system is infected with CryptBot, Vidar or other malware, remove it immediately.

 How did CryptBot infiltrate my computer?

-It can be avoided by not downloading files and programs from unofficial websites, through third party downloaders and other tools that we mentioned in the previous paragraph.
-The safest way to download it is by using official websites and direct links.
-It is also important to update installed software via implemented functions or tools that are designed by official software developers and not some third party updaters.
-Attachments (and web links) that are presented in irrelevant emails that are received from unknown, suspicious addresses should not be opened.
-Also, no third party programs should be trusted to bypass activation of licensed software.
-It is not legal to use such tools and they often infect computers with malware.
-And finally, operating systems should be regularly scanned with a reputable anti-spyware or antivirus software and all detected threats removed as soon as possible.
+Do not download files/programs from unofficial websites, through third party downloaders, or the other tools that we mentioned above.
+The safest way to download is using official websites and direct links.
+Update installed software via implemented functions or tools designed by official software developers, and not third party updaters.
+Do not open attachments or web links presented in irrelevant emails that are received from unknown, suspicious addresses.
+Do not trust third party programs to bypass activation of licensed software - it is illegal to use such tools and they often infect computers with malware.
+Operating systems should be regularly scanned with reputable anti-spyware or antivirus software and all detected threats removed immediately.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.

-Screenshot of a legitimate VPN client (VPN Pro) which gets installed through CryptBot to draw attention from malicious background activity:
+Screenshot of a legitimate VPN client (VPN Pro), which is installed through CryptBot to draw attention away from malicious background activity: